The package is located inside a disk image

 .dmg) file (the community version is available here) that contains the MySQL package installer.
 Double-click the file to mount the disk image and see its contents.

-Double-click the MySQL installer package.
-It will be named according to the version of MySQL you have downloaded.
-For example, if you have downloaded MySQL server 5.7.20, double-click
+Double-click the MySQL installer package from the disk.
+It is named according to the version of MySQL you have downloaded.
+For example, for MySQL server 5.7.28 it might be named

 Clickto begin the installation process.

-Once the installation has been completed successfully, you will be provided with your temporary root password.
-This cannot be recovered, so you must save this password.
+After a successful installation, the installer displays a window with your temporary root password.
+This cannot be recovered so you must save this password for the initial login to MySQL.
 For example:

-After logging into MySQL using this temporary password, MySQL will expire this password and require you to create a new password.
+MySQL expires this temporary root password after the initial login and requires you to create a new password.

 MySQL server is now installed, but it is not loaded (or started) by default.
 Use either launchctl from the command line, or start MySQL by clicking "Start" using the MySQL preference pane.
 For additional information, see Chapter 3, Installing a MySQL Launch Daemon, and Chapter 4, Installing and Using the MySQL Preference Pane.
 Use the MySQL Preference Pane or launchd to configure MySQL to automatically start at bootup.

 When installing using the package installer, the files are

 installed into a directory within

 matching the name of the installation version and platform.
 For